Brigette Margeanu Hall

 I’ve been a creative all my life, being naturally drawn to visual balance, color, and elemental relationships.
 I studied Graphic Design formally, earning a BFA while simultaneously working at a local design agency and interning in-house at a major retailer.

-From there, I spent nine years at the Centers for Disease Control and Prevention, working my way from designer to Senior Graphic Designer and Art Director, leading campaigns and brand systems that reached millions of people globally, earning a National Graphis Award, a CDC Leadership Award, and created a body of work that was deeply fulfilling.
+From there, I spent nine years at the Centers for Disease Control and Prevention, working my way from designer to Senior Graphic Designer and Art Director, leading campaigns and brand systems that reached millions of people globally, earning a National Graphics Award, a CDC Leadership Award, and created a body of work that was deeply fulfilling.

 Q How do you stand out in your field?